 IPv4 assigns each host a 32-bit address, resulting in a maximum internet population of about 4 billion hosts.
 Due to IPv4 address scarcity it is common practice for ISPs to charge for additional addresses.
 Address exhaustion has been a concern for a long time.
 CIDR (classless inter-domain routing) and NAT (network address translation) are two techniques used to delay the day of reckoning.
-Next generation IP, version 6, expands address space to 128 bits.
-This is a truly gigantic number.
+IPv6 expands the address space to a mind boggling 128 bits.
 While IPv6 holds much promise it entails wholesale overhaul of the internet.
 Such change is always resisted until one has no choice but to go through the pain of conversion.
 My ISP does not currently support IPv6 so I have limited experience with it.